Kalema of Buganda

-Rashid Kalema Muguluma was Kabaka of the Kingdom of Buganda, from 21 October 1888 until 5 October 1889.
-He was the 33rd Kabaka of Buganda.
+Rashid Kalema Muguluma was the 33rd Kabaka of the Kingdom of Buganda, within Uganda, from 21 October 1888 until 5 October 1889.

 Claim to the throne

-Kalema Muguluma was the son of Kabaka Mukaabya Walugembe Muteesa I Kayiira, Kabaka of Buganda, who reigned between 1856 and 1884.
+Kalema Muguluma was the son of Kabaka Mukaabya Walugembe Muteesa I, Kabaka of Buganda, who reigned between 1856 and 1884.
 His mother was Ndibuwakanyi, of the Mamba clan.
-He was declared Kabaka by the Muslim forces that deposed his elder brother Kabaka Kiweewa Mutebi Nnyonyintono on 21 October 1888.
+He was declared Kabaka by the Muslim forces that deposed his elder brother Kabaka Kiweewa Mutebi on 21 October 1888.
 He maintained his capital at Mengo Hill.

 Married life

 He is recorded to have married the following wives: